Have you ever tried to communicate with a hothead without success?

 And, no matter how tempting it is to join in their bad behavior, do your absolute best to conduct yourself in a calm and respectful manner.

-You can’t control what others do, but you certainly can (and do) control your own behavior.
+You can’t control what others do, but you certainly can control your own behavior and response.

 Rephrase what you heard and say, “Did I understand you correctly?”